PI-Victor/hurd/README.md

 Pinner
 ---
-Unifies microservices under a single platform version.
+Unifies microservices under a single platform version for CI/CD platform deployment.
+This tool aims to fix the issue with managing microservices within the CI/CD pipeline, it will aid in the deployment of microservices under a single platform.

 #### Workflow
 Create a new git repository, it is recommanded you give it the name of your platform.
 We are going to work with an example created specifically for this tool.
 Please see github.com/codeflavor/platform-test.
 Inside the new repo, create a `config.yaml` file.
-This file will defined a basic config for your microservices.
+This file will define a basic config for your microservices.
 Each component, in this case each microservice, is specified as follows:
 ```yaml